-Winter weddings are tricky to dress for.
-The location, schedule and weather, all have to be considered.
-Being prepared is part of the logistic to look your best at the event (without outdressing the bride).
-Read on what to wear and what not.
+hDressing for winter weddings requires consideration of the location, schedule and weather, and some logistic to look your best at the event.
+Read what to wear at a winter wedding, and what not.

-- What to Wear for a Winter Wedding as a Guest
+- What to Wear at a Winter Wedding as a Guest

 - Can You Wear Boots to a Winter Nuptial?